greninger-lab/revica-strm/README.md

 # REVICA

-Revica is a reference-based viral consensus genome assembly pipeline written in [Nextflow](https://www.nextflow.io/).
-For ease of use, Revica can be run in [Docker](https://docs.docker.com/get-docker/).
+Revica is a reference-based viral consensus genome assembly pipeline for some of the most common respiratory viruses.
+Revica is written in [Nextflow](https://www.nextflow.io/) and can be run in [Docker](https://docs.docker.com/get-docker/).
 Revica currently supports consensus genome assembly of:
-- **Monkeypox virus (MpxV)**
 - Rhinovirus (RV)
 - Seasonal human coronavirus (HCOV)
 - Human metapneumovirus (HMPV)